 The app has two highlighter tools; one with rounded edges and another with straight ones.
 They both go behind your ink.
 Even at the maximum opacity setting (90%), the highlighters don’t dim your notes.
 They have similar colour options to those of the pen tool.
 Their size is also variable (1-40px).

 The toolbar, in Flexcil, is mobile.
 So you can move it around the page where you want it.
 You can also add as many pen and highlighter tools as you need.
 We gave up at 23, but we could still add more!

 Handwriting in Flexcil feels great.
 There is no lag and the app has an accurate representation of handwriting.
 Flexcil can be a good note-taking alternative if you don’t mind the ballpoint pen.

 The eraser has variable sizes (ranging from 1-50px) and it erases per stroke only.
 There are times when it’s useful to erase per pixel, so we hope our developers can give us that option.
 You can choose to clear different pages in Flexcil.
-In a 2-page view set up, you choose to clear:
+In a two-page view setup, you choose to clear:

 - Left Page